heikadog/zml/zml.md

 1. Gay ass birb (@calliethecorvid.bsky.social) is an open zoophile.
 1. Dog Dad (@dogdad99.bsky.social) is an open zoophile.
 1. Shiro (@shirocollie.bsky.social) is an open zoophile.
-1. FeralWolf (@juicyspades.bsky.social) is an open zoophile.
 1. Birdybitch (@bordfortheword.bsky.social) is an open zoophile.
 1. wurden (@wurden.zoolandia.org) is an open zoophile.
 1. canidoor (@canidoor.bsky.social) is an open zoophile.
 1. Cave Dwelling Skunkie (@fluffskunkie.bsky.social) is an open zoophile.
 1. Zylo (@zylofox.bsky.social) is an open zoophile.
-1. ThousandsOfOlives (@thsndsofolives.bsky.social) is an open zoophile.
 1. Knotty boi (@knottykittyuwu.bsky.social) is an open zoophile.
 1. AwesomeCat (@awesomecat.bsky.social) is an open zoophile.
 1. pupgrrl (@pupgrrl.bsky.social) is an open zoophile.